kubernetes-sigs/azuredisk-csi-driver/docs/workload-identity.md

 export LOCATION="<location>"
 export OIDC_ISSUER="<your cluster’s OIDC issuer URL>"

-# [OPTIONAL] resource group where Azurefile storage account reside
+# [OPTIONAL] resource group where Azuredisk storage account reside
-export AZURE_FILE_RESOURCE_GROUP="<resource group where Azurefile storage account reside>"
+export AZURE_DISK_RESOURCE_GROUP="<resource group where Azuredisk storage account reside>"

 # environment variables for the AAD application
 # [OPTIONAL] Only set this if you're using a Azure AD Application as part of this tutorial